wmcalyj/uscis-case-status-check/README.md

 3. run "./uscis-checking.py" in your terminal and you can see your case status

 You can put multiple numbers in number.txt, just make sure it's one number a line.

+### Cronjob installation

+To create a cronjob for this script, run cronjob.sh.
+This script will create a cronjob for the python script and all the output will be appeneded to cronjob.log.